GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 - Validate that a new post contains a mandatory block
 - And much more...

 Gato GraphQL supports Persisted Queries out of the box.
-Persisted queries are similar to WP REST API endpoints, however they created and published directly within the wp-admin, using the GraphQL language (and no PHP code at all).
+Persisted queries are similar to WP REST API endpoints, however they are created and published directly within the wp-admin, using the GraphQL language (and no PHP code at all).

 With persisted queries, you can have the great user experience of GraphQL, while having the security from a REST API, limiting clients and visitors to only query the data that you have defined in advance.